RourkeW/Proj2/README.md

 This is a whac-a-mole mini-game made with html, css and js using gitpod.

+## Introduction

+As a student I wanted to create something I would find more interesting for this project, I regularly play competitive computer games with friends and chose to create a Whac-a-Mole game using html, css and javascript.
+I wanted to create an unpredictable program that tests the user on how much score they can achieve in the minigame.

 ![Am I responsive website example image](assets/images/read-me-images/am-i-responsive.jpg)

 ---